 Left: Dress hand-embroidered with black drinking straws, by Gareth Pugh.
 Courtesy of Gareth Pugh.
 Right: Floral bridal bikini by Yves Saint Laurent for Saint Laurent, Courtesy of Fondation Pierre Bergé-Yves Saint Laurent, Paris.
 Photos © Amy Laughinghouse

-Now that the stars have receded back into the heavens, it’s time to take a closer look at the equally outrageous outfits actually on display through August 14.
-“Manus x Machina,” which showcases more than 170 designs, examines how innovations like 3-D printing, computer modeling and ultrasonic welding (whatever that is) are blurring the lines between haute couture and avant-garde ready-to-wear styles.
+Those were just two of the looks on display at 2016’s “Manus x Machina,” which showcased more than 170 designs and examined how innovations like 3-D printing, computer modelling and ultrasonic welding (whatever that is) blurred the lines between haute couture and avant-garde ready-to-wear styles.
+Here are the top ten ogle-worthy fashions I spotted at the exhibit.

 Scariest Skeleton in the Closet